 This section provides information on the following issues:

-The Package Manager displays error indicators in the Packages window when it encounters problems:
+The Package Manager displays error indicators in the Package Manager window when it encounters problems:

 Error messages that appear in the status bar indicate the Package Manager has detected an issue that is not related to a specific package.
-For example, if the Package Manager cannot access the package registry server, it displays this message in the status bar:
+For example, if the Package Manager , it displays this message in the status bar:

 If your network cannot reach the package registry server, it is probably because there is a connection problem with the network.
 When you or your system administrator fix the network error, the status bar clears.

-If a specific package has a problem when loading or installing, the error icon () appears in the package list next to the compromised package.
-To find out what the problem is, open the compromised package’s details view.
+If a specific package has a problem when loading or installing (for example, when determining which package versions to load), the error icon () appears in the package list next to the compromised package (A).
+To find out what the problem is, open the compromised package’s details view to see the detailed error message (B):

 package.manifest file is malformed, an error similar to this appears in your Unity console: